SPAIN | Girona

 Welcome to Girona!

-As Manager of Universal Aviation Spain, I am incredibly proud of the faultless service which Universal Aviation Girona provides and of the beautiful region in which we operate.
+As Manager of Universal Aviation Spain – Girona, I am incredibly proud of the faultless service we provide, and of the beautiful region in which we operate.

 We are currently the only company that is fully licensed to handle general aviation at Girona-Costa Brava Airport, where our private facilities include a VIP lounge and an operations office in the main terminal building.